needleworm/fvs/README.md

 * tarjan library required.
 * Type "sudo pip3 install tarjan" on bash.

-*If you are using windows, please visit numpy and tarjan webpage to install Dependencies.
+*If you are using windows, please visit numpy and tarjan webpage to install Dependencies.*

+## 3 .
+How to use
+Please import FVSFinder on python3 environment.
+> Example
+>>  import FVSFinder as fv

+>>  fv.FVSFinder("network_file.txt")

+network file should be placed in 'network/'

+The result will be saved in 'results/'